All posts

 Money

 Wise Business provides US account details (ACH routing + account number) but is not a US bank.
-Here's what that means for an LLC owner operating from outside the US.
+What that means for non-resident LLC owners.

-I have used Wise Business alongside traditional US bank accounts since 2019.
-The platform does what it says it does.
-The problem is that many founders assume it does things it does not claim to do.
+I've used Wise Business alongside traditional US bank accounts since 2019, across entities in the US, Hong Kong, and Australia.
+It does exactly what it says it does.
+The problem is that founders keep assuming it does things it never claimed to do.

 What Wise Business gives you